Quality content is the backbone in any inbound digital marketing strategy.

 A buyer persona is a fictional representation of your ideal customer.
 Many businesses have more than one.
 For example, a law firm that practices both criminal law and family law may have different personas for each specialty.

 A buyer persona for a criminal law firm; Source: HubSpot

 To create a buyer persona, think about traits that your best customers have in common.
 Most of the people who land on your website have come there because they have certain problems, needs, and/or questions.

-Come up with a profile including the professions, demographics, values, and motivations of these people.
+Come up with a profile with just the information you would actively use.
+Think of it as a cheat sheet rather than a biography.
 HubSpot has a nice tool to help you do this quickly.

 It’s also important to identify your persona’s stage in the buyer’s journey.

 The buyer’s journey breaks down the different stages a buyer goes through before making a purchase, including the type of information they seek at each stage.